timeester3648/MultiEngine-UTL/README.md

 This is a collection of various utilities that aim to provide a set of concise "helpers" that allow prototyping with minimal boilerplate.
 Most of the following modules were created during my work in gamedev, HPC and math research projects.

-For ease of integration, this library is distributed in a form of a **single header**, which can be found [here](https://github.com/DmitriBogdanov/prototyping_utils/blob/master/source/proto_utils.hpp).
+For the ease of integration, this library is distributed in a form of a **single header**, which can be found [here](https://github.com/DmitriBogdanov/prototyping_utils/blob/master/include/proto_utils.hpp).

 ## Design goals

 Implementation of this library sets following design goals:

 * **Header only**.
 Adding library to the project should be as simple as adding a header.
-* **Minimal boilerplate**.
-Methods must be concise and require minimal boilerplate on user side.
+* **Concise**.
+Methods must require minimal boilerplate on user side.
 * **Platform agnostic**.
 Implementation should be based around C++ standard and whenever OS-specific methods are unavoidable select appropriate implementation automatically.
 * **Fully modular**.
 Every module should be independent of others and reside in a separate namespace.
 Modules together with their STL dependencies should be toggleable through a `#define`.